EggadiRanjith/BFranchiseConnect/README.md

 ## Usage

 1. Start the server:

-   npm start
+   npm start / node app js

-2. Access the API endpoints and WebSocket services as needed.
+3. Access the API endpoints and WebSocket services as needed.

 ## Contributing